yachabach/Webpack/README.md

     new TerserPlugin()
 ]
 ```
-Notice it is an array of calls to instantiate a plugin object.
+Notice that plugins is an array of calls to instantiate a plugin object.
 Normally we would have to install TerserPlugin but now it ships with Webpack 5.

 Even this tiny app realized a huge benefit from this plugin.
 Before Terser the bundle was 19kb.
 After Terser it was 5kb!

+Interestingly, we only use Terser for a production build and webpack automatically uses it.
+So when we split the webpack config files into dev and prod, Terser doesn't show up in either.
 ### Extract CSS
 We use another plugin to do this:
 ```